glamod/marine-user-guide2/docs/source/index.rst

   where:

-  * mug_path: full marine-user-guide data directory path
+  * mug_path: full path to the marine-user-guide data directory
   * version: tag to use for Marine User Guide version
   * mug_config: path to *mug_config* file